 But it’s not all old men in powdered wigs!
 Philadelphia’s place in history goes far beyond the creation of the country, and the city is a bonafide pop-culture icon.
 From its starring role in countless movies, to the visionaries who have called the city home, Philadelphia’s iconic status draws many to the city — including us!
-Our Philly homes (Common at Broadridge, Common Frankford, and Common Civic) allow members to be immersed in Philadelphia culture for attainable, all-inclusive rates, and offer residents a long list of luxury amenities for less.
+Our Philly homes (Common at Broadridge and Common Frankford) allow members to be immersed in Philadelphia culture for attainable, all-inclusive rates, and offer residents a long list of luxury amenities for less.

 Before you tour our Philadelphia homes, let’s take a quick pop-culture tour of the city, shall we?

 Starting with perhaps one of the most well-known demonstrations of Philly’s acting chops, the steps of the Philadelphia Museum of Art — AKA the steps that Rocky Balboa triumphantly trekked up as a part of one of the most iconic movie training montages of all time.
 Today, a statue of the fictional boxer stands tall at the top of the steps, and just beyond Mr. Balboa lies a collection of some of the best art in the country.
 Come for the pop-culture, stay for the Picassos!